markgordon22/Travel-Tips-Ireland/README.md

 4. As a user, I want to see images of the destinations that the website are advertising.

 ![User story 4](userstories/userstory4.png)
-Images are based in the Our tips page where users can see all of the images of the destinations in Ireland being advertised.
+Images are based in the Our Tips page where users can see all of the images of the destinations in Ireland being advertised.

 5. As a user, I want to be able to contact the site owner with any questions or doubts I may have now or in the future.

 ![User story 5](userstories/userstory5.png)
 ![User story 5.1](userstories/userstory5.1.png)
-Users can contact the site owner off of any of the following icons in the footer element over any questions or doubts they may have with the use of the social media icons and/or contact form.
+Users can contact the site owner off over any questions or doubts they may have with the use of the social media icons and/or contact form.

 6. As a user, I want to see a map of Ireland to see where the destinations are located.

 ![User story 6](userstories/userstory6.png)
-User can see all of the destinationsare located in Ireland in one map where they can click on the markers to the names of it.
+User can see all of the destinations are located in Ireland in one map where they can click on the markers to see the names of the destinations.

 # Deployment

 # Credits

 ## Code

-* [Bootstrap](https://getbootstrap.com/) used to to make buttons and cards to display holiday destinations
+* [Bootstrap](https://getbootstrap.com/) used to make buttons and cards to display holiday destinations
 * [Google Places](https://developers.google.com/maps/documentation/places/web-service/autocomplete) to allow user to search for destinations in Ireland
-* [W3 Schools](https://www.w3schools.com/jsref/met_loc_reload.asp)received the code window.reload() in order to refresh the page when form is completed
+* [W3 Schools](https://www.w3schools.com/jsref/met_loc_reload.asp) received the code window.reload() in order to refresh the page when form is completed
-* [Email JS](https://www.emailjs.com/docs/tutorial/creating-contact-form/) used to help create the form and email user will recieve when they successfully complete the form
+* [Email JS](https://www.emailjs.com/docs/tutorial/creating-contact-form/) used to help create the form and email which user will receive when they successfully complete the form
 * [Youtube](https://www.youtube.com/watch?v=x7Ewtay0Q78&t=517s) Tutorial on emailjs and the parameters it uses.

 ## Content